Work Furlough and Residential Re-Entry Center

-Each inmate is responsible for a program fee of $42.00 a day.
+Each WF inmate is responsible for a program fee of $42.00 a day.
 A payment plan will be prepared for the inmate the day he/she reports for custody.
 This money will be used towards the inmate’s room and board.
-It is recommended the inmate bring a $300 down payment on or before the day he/she reports to the Work Furlough Program.
+It is recommended the WF inmate bring a $300 down payment on or before the day he/she reports to the Work Furlough Program.
 The down payment will help him/her stay current on payments.
 Should a WF or RRC inmate be placed on GPS or referred for treatment, he/she will be responsible for any applicable fees.

 Download the Reporting Checklist to utilize in preparation for report date.